 Publication of section 19A approvals

-We publish information on section 19A approvals to import and supply medicines on the TGA website when they are associated with the unavailability or short supply of a medicine.
+We publish information on section 19A approvals to import and supply medicines on the TGA website.
 Approvals are usually published within five working days after the approval holder has been notified.
 The following information is included where applicable:

 - details of the medicine covered by the section 19A approval: